Article updated: 27th March 2023

 With early detection and the right treatment, a chlamydia infection can be cured.
-However, if chlamydia goes unnoticed and untreated (which is quite possible without regular sexual health screening and around 70% of women with chlamydia not noticing any symptoms ), it can cause PID and infertility.
+However, if chlamydia goes unnoticed and untreated (which is quite possible without regular sexual health screening and considering 70% of women have an asymptomatic infection), it can lead to infertility and PID.

 CDC roughly estimates that 10-15% of women with chlamydia will develop PID; a common cause of ectopic pregnancy and permanent damage to the fallopian tubes, uterus, and surrounding tissues.

-If PID goes untreated and causes scarring in the fallopian tubes, it makes it difficult for the fertilized egg to pass through the fallopian tube to implant in the uterus and can cause an ectopic pregnancy.
+If PID goes untreated and causes scarring in the fallopian tubes, it makes it difficult for the fertilized egg to pass through the fallopian tube to implant in the uterus and can put women at an increased risk of ectopic pregnancy.

 An ectopic pregnancy occurs when the fertilized egg implants and grows outside of the uterus rather than attaching to the lining of the uterus.
 More often than not, an ectopic pregnancy occurs in the fallopian tube and is referred to as a tubal pregnancy.
 Unfortunately, the pregnancy can’t be saved and can cause serious bleeding if left untreated, according to Mayo Clinic .

 How likely is it to be infertile from chlamydia?

 Both chlamydia and gonorrhea are preventable causes of both PID and infertility.
 If a chlamydia infection isn’t treated promptly and properly, it’s estimated that 10-15% of women with chlamydia will develop PID .